-2: BUSINESS
+2. BUSINESS

-Panoro Energy ASA is an independent exploration and production (E&P) company headquartered in London and listed on the Oslo Stock Exchange with ticker PEN.
-The Company holds production, development, and exploration assets in North and West Africa.
+Panoro Energy ASA is an independent exploration and production (E&P) company listed on the Oslo Stock Exchange with ticker PEN.
+The Company holds production, development, and exploration assets in North, West and South Africa.
 The North African portfolio comprises a participating interest in five producing oil field concessions, the Sfax Offshore Exploration Permit (SOEP), and the Ras El Besh concession, all in the region of the city of Sfax, Tunisia.
-The operations in West Africa include the Dussafu License offshore southern Gabon and OML 113 offshore western Nigeria, which is classified as held for sale.
-In addition, during 2021 the Company through its subsidiary has acquired a working interest in Block-G, offshore Equatorial Guinea that comprises two producing oil fields.
-The Company through its subsidiary has also entered into a farm-in agreement in Block 2B, offshore South Africa.
+The operations in West Africa include the Dussafu License offshore southern Gabon; Block-G production licence in Equatorial Guinea, with post year-end acquisitions in Block S and Block EG-01 offshore Equatorial Guinea.
+In South Africa, the Company also interests in offshore Block 2B and Technical Co-operation Permit 218.